telehash/interoper/pkg/test/testdata/example.md

 # System Under Test

-The SUT must start an endpoint and write its keys and paths to `/shared/endpoint-a.json`
+The Worker must start an endpoint and write its keys and paths to `/shared/endpoint-a.json`

 The Driver must start an endpoint, load the keys and paths from `/shared/endpoint-a.json` and establish a link with the other endpoint.